C Language Important Question Answer for BCA 2nd Semester

 free(ptr);

-3) What is string?
-Explain all library function of string.
+3) What is the string?
+Explain all library functions of string.

 Library Function of String